-1. Procedures for Determining if a Student is Missing - when a student is suspected to be missing, it must be reported to a member of the Residence Life staff.
-Staff will record the reporting person's name, relationship to the missing student, and contact information where the
+1. Procedures for Determining if a Student is Missing - when a student is suspected to be missing, it must be reported to a member of the

+Residence Life staff.
+Staff will record the reporting person's name, relationship to the missing student, and contact information where the reporting person can be reached on the Missing Person Report.
+The Missing Person Checklist (P-910 Form-A) should be used as the reference point for any future procedures and communications.

-- 2. When a student is suspected to be missing: - a.
+2. When a student is suspected to be missing:

+- a.
 It must be reported to a member of the Residence Life staff.
 Staff will record the reporting person's name, relationship to the missing student, and contact information where the reporting person can be reached on the Missing Person Report.
 Residence Life Staff will inform the Associate Dean of Students and the Safety and Security Manager about the missing person. - b.
 The Residence Life Staff will refer to the Missing Student Checklist and contact the reporting student for further information.
 If the Residence Life Staff determines at any point that there is credible threat to the well-being of the student reported as missing, the Residence Life Staff should call the Campus Safety and Security Officer on duty and request law enforcement assistance. - c.
 The Residence Life Staff should proceed to contact known friends and relations of the student reported missing, beginning with roommates and suitemates.
 All direct and indirect methods of reaching the missing student should be exhausted.
 The purpose at this point is to determine if the student is truly missing or has simply failed to make the desired contact with the reporting person. - 3.
 If the student is located or is determined not to be missing, the missing student will be urged to make contact with the reporting person immediately.
 The Residence Life Staff will also contact the reporting person and relay that the student is not missing and has been asked to contact the reporting person. - 4.
 If pursuing known contacts has not yielded confirmation of the student's whereabouts the Residence Life Staff should contact the Associate Dean of Students, report all obtained information and follow verbal notification with a written Incident Report.
-The Associate Dean of Students may then authorize the following measures to determine any activity of the student reported missing:
+The Associate Dean of

+Students may then authorize the following measures to determine any activity of the student reported missing: